Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - frequently determine operational excellence goals: eliminate the top root cause of tickets, create a runbook/dashboard for a service...
 - CMs: cf. [IT Change Management]
 - post-mortems, event management & establishing new processes: cf. [PostMortems101] & [Event Management]
+Learning is the goal during post-mortems + questiosn examples : [InfiniteHows]

 ## Documentation:
 - Tenets: